mist-john/new-pumpfun-bundler/README.md

 # Pump.Fun Bundler

-Welcome to the Open-Source **Pump.Fun Bundler** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!
+**Pump.Fun Bundler** – your ultimate solution for bundling on Pump.Fun with advanced profile creation and anti-bubble maps!

-I have updated this to migrate to **Pumpswap** so can charge bundling on **Pumpswap**.
+I have updated this to migrate to **Pumpswap** so can charge bundling on **Pumpswap** and buy token on pumpswap with bundle.

 ## Contact

-For more details or need help, contact here: [Telegram](https://t.me/shiny0103)
+For more details or need help, contact here: [Telegram](https://t.me/shiny0103) | [Twitter](https://x.com/0xTan1319)

 ## Sample TX